 Cube application will be started in your default web browser.

 Now we need to create a new project file.
 The project file will contain your offline Linux computer’s repository list and installed packages.
 This data will be used by Cube in determining packages compatible in your system to be downloaded and installed.
 All Projects created in cube will be saved in cube/projects directory.

 Enter a name for your new project and click Create.
 If you have created only one project, it will be automatically selected in the Projects drop-down box, so just click Open to load your project.
 If you have more than projects, you will have to choose one from the drop down list.

-Cube will read your Ubuntu system’s repositories to check for all available, installed and needs to be updated packages.
+Cube will read your Ubuntu system’s repositories to check for all available, installed packages and packages which are needs to be updated.
 Once done, you will see the cube’s main interface.